lifelong-learning-systems/l2metrics/README.md

 - Performance measure is "reward".
 - Performance maintenance uses the most recent learning evaluation performance (`mrlep`) as opposed to the most recent terminal learning performance (`mrtlp`).
-- Forward and backward transfer uses contrast.
+- Forward and backward transfer use contrast.
 - Smoothing is enabled via rectangular sliding window.
 - Normalization is disabled.
-- If enabled, default normalization is per-task using data within scenario.
+  - If enabled, default normalization will rescale data (0-100) for each task based on task minimum and maximum values within scenario.
 - Outlier removal is disabled.
 - Gaussian noise is disabled.
 - Plotting is enabled.